What is this mental condition, and how could it, or does it affect your ability to reason?

 1) Enhance Your Critical Thinking Ability

-Our conclusions’ accuracy is based on our ability to discern the “facts from the fiction.”
+The quality of our thinking results in our ability to discern “facts from fiction.”
 Beliefs are preconceived points of view based on arguments.
 An argument is a selling tool.
 It acts as a filter to justify our beliefs.
 It doesn’t matter if what we believe is accurate or correct.
 As long as it aligns with our worldview, we must be right.

 So, it’s vital to learn about the essential tools to increase your critical thinking abilities.
-Here are some links to the basics of logical reasoning and two other companion tools, spotting logical fallacies and logical axioms.
-Study and apply the principles in your own research.
+Here are some links to the basics of logical reasoning and two other companion tools, spotting logical fallacies and the truth-seekers axioms.
+Study and apply the principles in your research.

 Cognitive dissonance theory tells us that a negative emotional response is a wake-up call.
 Anger and frustration are one way our mind tells us that there is conflict.
-This conflict can either be a way of forcing us to make changes to align with the new truth, or it can cause us to resort to other less healthy coping strategies.
+This conflict can force us to make changes to align with the new truth, or it can cause us to resort to other less healthy coping strategies.